dabeaz-course/practical-python/Notes/04_Classes_objects/02_Inheritance.md

 ```

 This class does nothing, but it serves as a kind of design specification for
 additional classes that will be defined shortly.
+A class like this is
+sometimes called an "abstract base class."

-Modify the `print_report()` function so that it accepts a `TableFormatter` object
+Modify the `print_report()` function so that it accepts a
-as input and invokes methods on it to produce the output.
+`TableFormatter` object as input and invokes methods on it to produce
+the output.
 For example, like this:

 ```python
 # report.py